 The forces influencing evolutionary adaptations are undoubtedly governed by historic constraints: an organism’s past constrains its future.
 To what degree, however, do prior mutations and ancestral phenotypes shape future evolutionary pathways?
 Did life in the past function or evolve similarly to life today?
 Did the biology of ancestral organisms, the functions of their proteins or other factors inherently limit their ability to evolve into modern forms?
-To attempt to overcome these historical limitations we set up experimental systems by combining tools drawn from phylogenetics, synthetic biology, experimental evolution, whole-genome sequencing and biochemistry.
-The key questions that drive our research are:

 In its simplest form, our approach allows us to infer ancestral gene and protein sequences through phylogeny, followed by synthesis and evolution of these sequences in the laboratory and empirically testing hypotheses about how proteins evolved into their specific function.
 One of our primary goals is to identify how ancestral states of a protein affect cellular behavior by directly engineering an ancient gene inside a modern genome.
 We then identify the evolutionary steps of these ancient-modern hybrid organisms by subjecting them to laboratory evolution, and directly monitoring any resulting changes within the integrated ancient gene and the rest of the host genome.

 We conduct our research activities under two themes:

 Feel free to email us for further information.
 We always welcome collaboration ideas!